Privacy and Data Protection Statement

 4. Credit, Debit card payment information

-We use Stripe to process payments for any products purchased from our website, and to process one-off donations.
-If you register for a chargeable BHT event, BHT uses Stripe payment gateway to complete your purchase.
-In this case Stripe (not BHT) stores your credit card data.
+We use Stripe to process payments for any products purchase from our website.
+If you register for a chargeable BHT Sussex event, BHT Sussex uses Stripe payment gateway to complete your purchase.
+In this case Stripe (not BHT Sussex) stores your credit card data.

 Your credit card details are encrypted through the Payment Card Industry Data Security Standard (PCI-DSS).
 Your purchase transaction data is stored only as long as is necessary to complete your purchase transaction.
-After that is complete, your credit card information is deleted.
+After that is complete, your credit card information is deleted from the BHT Sussex Training database.

 All direct payment gateways adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa and Mastercard.